Skip to main content

 What is secondhand smoke?

-Secondhand smoke (SHS) is also called environmental tobacco smoke (ETS).
+Secondhand smoke is also called environmental tobacco smoke.
 It’s a mixture of 2 forms of smoke that come from burning tobacco:

-• Mainstream smoke: The smoke exhaled by a person who smokes.
+• Mainstream smoke: The smoke exhaled by a person who smokes tobacco.

-When people who don't smoke are exposed to SHS it’s called involuntary smoking or passive smoking.
-When you breathe in SHS, you take in nicotine and toxic chemicals the same way people who smoke do.
-The more SHS you breathe, the higher the levels of these harmful chemicals in your body.
+When you breathe secondhand smoke, you take in nicotine and toxic chemicals in the same way as a person who smokes.
+The more secondhand smoke you breathe in, the higher the levels of these harmful chemicals in your body.
+There’s no safe level of exposure for secondhand smoke.

 Why is secondhand smoke a problem?